DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

 mentioned above, the European Commission’s head of competition emphasized that he was operating within this precise approach when he described his mission as protecting competition for the benefit of consumers, not competitors.
-For some time in both E.U. and US law, it has been established that the ‘mere’ accumulation of market power even up to the situation of monopoly is not in itself illegal.
-This can be contrasted with the past, when competition law was open to other public policy considerations that come about from the accumulation of private power, such as the effect it might have on the democratic process, a concern both of the German ordoliberals and US antitrust law before the Second World War.
+For some time in both E.U. and U.S. law, it has been established that the ‘mere’ accumulation of market power even up to the situation of monopoly is not in itself illegal.
+This can be contrasted with the past, when competition law was open to other public policy considerations that come about from the accumulation of private power, such as the effect it might have on the democratic process, a concern both of the German ordoliberals and U.S. antitrust law before the Second World War.

 Second, and related to its current neoclassical incarnation, is the